SpiderOak/nimbus.io/docs/developers_guide.rst

     Data to be uploaded comprises the body of the request.

+    :query conjoined_identifier=<conjoined-identifier>:
+        * the value returned by conjoined start,
+        * for a non-conjoined key, set to "" or don't send at all
+    :query conjoined_part=<sequence-number>:
+        * for conjoined archives, sequence number of this upload, starting at 1
+        * for a non-conjoined key, set to zero or don't send at all
     :query __nimbus_io__<meta-key>=<meta-value>: metadata associated with the key
     :statuscode 200: no error
     :statuscode 403: invalid data (probably zero size)